gboehl/dynare/doc/manual/source/running-dynare.rst

-In practice, the handling of the model file is done in two steps: in the first one, the model and the processing instructions written by the user in a *model file* are interpreted and the proper MATLAB or GNU Octave instructions are generated; in the second step, the program actually runs the computations.
+In practice, the handling of the model file is done in two steps: in the first one, the model and the processing instructions written by the user in a *model file* are interpreted and the proper MATLAB or Octave instructions are generated; in the second step, the program actually runs the computations.
 Both steps are triggered automatically by the ``dynare`` command.